IrisShaders/ShaderDoc/iris-features.md

 Instead of using the OptiFine format of replacing a color texture with a custom texture, you can define entirely custom textures to use in programs.
 This completely sidesteps the obsolete requirements of sacrificing a color texture.
 However, this does not change the amount of textures (16/32 depending on machine) you can use in a program at a given time.
 Enhanced custom textures are avaliable from any program, similar to custom images.

+Just like the Optifine format, enhanced custom textures can load textures from the shader pack directory, the resource pack, or dynamic textures such as a texture atlas or lightmap.
+These follow the same syntax as in Optifine.

 ### Example

 ```properties